martinrenner/KI-GUI/README.md

 - **pgAdmin** at `http://localhost:5050`

 > [!CAUTION]
 > It's possible for services to start out of order, leading to connection issues (e.g., FastAPI starting before PostgreSQL is ready).
 If this occurs, simply restarting the affected container usually resolves the issue.
-Otherwise we would need to add health checks do `docker-compose.yaml`.
+Otherwise we would need to add health checks to `docker-compose.yaml`.

 # 2. Setting Up Database Connection in FastAPI with PostgreSQL and SQLModel